-Emilio B. Imbriglio, age 63, is a corporate director.
+Emilio B. Imbriglio, age 64, was elected to the Company's Board of Directors on September 22, 2022.
+Mr. Imbriglio's term as a director of Birks Group expires in 2024.
+He is a corporate director.
 Mr. Imbriglio has been a Chartered Professional Accountant since 1982.
 From 2002 to 2013, Mr. Imbriglio lead Raymond Chabot Grant Thornton LLP's ("RCGT") corporate finance unit which included M&A, financing, business valuation and public-private partnerships.
 He was also the Chair of the Board of RCGT from 2011 to 2013.
 In 2013, Mr. Imbriglio was named President and Chief Executive Officer of RCGT and served in that capacity until he retired in 2021.
-Mr. Imbriglio also has been and currently is a director of a number of other private companies, non-profit organizations as well as public company corporate boards including HEXO Corp.
+Mr. Imbriglio also has been and currently is a director of a number of other private companies, non-profit organizations as well as public company corporate boards.